rabbitmq/cluster-operator/README.md

 1. Ensure that all [Required environment variables](#required-environment-variables) are set in your environment
 1. Run `make deploy-kind`
 1. Check that the operator is running by running `kubectl get all --namespace=rabbitmq-system`
-1. Deploy a `RabbitMQCluster` custom resource.
+1. Deploy a `RabbitmqCluster` custom resource.
 Refer to the [example YAML](./cr-example.yaml) and [documentation](https://docs.pivotal.io/rabbitmq-kubernetes/0-7/using.html#configure) for available CR attributes
-    1. Due to resource limitations on your Docker daemon, the Kubernetes might not be able to schedule all `RabbitmqCluter` nodes.
+    1. Due to resource limitations on your Docker daemon, the Kubernetes might not be able to schedule all `RabbitmqCluster` nodes.
 Either [increase your Docker daemon's resource limits](https://docs.docker.com/docker-for-mac/#resources) or deploy the `RabbitmqCluster` custom resource with `resources: {}` to remove default `memory` and `cpu` resource settings.
     1. If you set the `serviceType` to `LoadBalancer`, run `make prepare-kind` to deploy a [MetalLB](https://metallb.universe.tf/) load balancer.
 This will allow the operator to complete the `RabbitmqCluster` provisioning by assign an arbitrary local IP address to the cluster's client service.
 Proper [network configuration](https://metallb.universe.tf/installation/network-addons/) is required to route traffic via the assigned IP address.

 ### Documentation